 FAQ for Case Study Authors

-ESnet is collecting networking requirements from its constituents to facilitate planning for capacity, technology and services.
+ESnet collects networking requirements from its constituents to facilitate planning for capacity, technology and services.
 Given that the funding and construction cycles for upgrades to national network infrastructure can amount to several years, we must plan for changes several years in advance.

-ESnet is asking for requirements input from all major stakeholders.
+ESnet asks for requirements input from all major stakeholders.
 These include, but are not limited to, the following:

 - DOE Office of Science Program Managers

 - Operations Directors and Research Directors at the National Laboratories

 - Authoritative representatives from major national and international research programs (e.g. Climate, Fusion, LHC)